palantir/tslint/README.md

       -s, --formatters-dir   formatters directory
 	  -t, --format  		 output format (prose, json)  [default: "prose"]

-By default, configuration is loaded from `tslint.json`, if it exists in the current path.
+By default, configuration is loaded from `tslint.json`, if it exists in the current path, or the user's home directory, in that order.

 tslint accepts the following commandline options: